shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/inventory-attribute-service.md

 ---
 title: Digital Platform API - Inventory Attribute Service
-description: Explore the Inventory Attribute Service to view the inventory attributes that are registered in the system. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Explore the read-only Inventory Attribute service to view the inventory attributes that are registered in the system. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

 # Digital Platform API - Inventory Attribute service

 Use the read-only Inventory Attribute Service to see what inventory attributes are registered in the Xandr system.
-These IDs are provided in the inventory_audits objects on the bid request.
+These IDs are provided in the `inventory_audits` objects on the bid request.

 ## REST API